jesperberth/automationclass/website/content/lab05/task4/_index.md

 [ansible docs - debug module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/debug_module.html)

-Per default ansible will collect facts from all hosts, this can be disabled in the playbook by setting __gather_facts: no__ this will speedup the playbook run, but facts will not be available for use in the playbook
+Per default ansible will collect facts from all hosts, this can be disabled in the playbook by setting __gather_facts: false__ this will speedup the playbook run, but facts will not be available for use in the playbook

 you can run gather facts as a task in a playbook with module